Michael DuHaime: 2008 presidential election

+Before working on the Bush campaign, DuHaime worked for Republicans at the local, state, and federal levels.

 2009 New Jersey gubernatorial election

 DuHaime was the lead consultant for Republican Chris Christie, who was elected Governor of New Jersey in 2009.
 Christie defeated incumbent Governor Jon S. Corzine by nearly 100,000 votes.
 Christie named DuHaime as one of ten members of his transition team.
 DuHaime headed the transition panel for the state's independent authorities, which includes the Port Authority of New York and New Jersey, and the New Jersey Sports and Exposition Authority.

-Gubernatorial transition

 DuHaime was one of ten members of Gov.-elect Chris Christie's Transition Team and chaired the Authorities Subcommittee, which deals with the state's independent authorities and agencies.

-Personal
+Personal life

 DuHaime has been a resident of Westfield, New Jersey.

-DuHaime teaches a class called "Political Campaigning" at his alma mater, Rutgers University, along with Corzine's reelection campaign manager, Maggie Moran.